lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 ```

 In any paper or other academic publication containing results wholly or partially derived from the
-results of use of the SIESTA package, the following papers must be cited in the normal manner: 1
+results of use of the SIESTA package, the following papers must be cited in the normal manner:
-"Self-consistent order-N density-functional calculations for very large systems", P.  Ordejon, E.
+1. "Self-consistent order-N density-functional calculations for very large systems",
-Artacho and J. M. Soler, Phys.
+P.  Ordejon, E. Artacho and J. M. Soler, Phys.
 Rev. B (Rapid Comm.)
 53, R10441-10443 (1996).
-1 "The SIESTA method
-for ab initio order-N materials simulation" J. M. Soler, E. Artacho, J. D. Gale, A. Garcia, J.
+1. "The SIESTA method for ab initio order-N materials simulation", J. M. Soler, E. Artacho,
-Junquera, P. Ordejon, and D. Sanchez-Portal, J. Phys.: Condens.
+J. D. Gale, A. Garcia, J. Junquera, P. Ordejon, and D. Sanchez-Portal, J. Phys.: Condens.
 Matt.
+14,
-14, 2745-2779 (2002).
+2745-2779 (2002).

 ## VASP